NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT

 To implement and evaluate \sysname, we build a customized robotic platform, which consists of a commodity 9-axis IMU for \sysname, a LiDAR-inertial system for ground truth, and a visual-inertial system for comparison.
 We verify the performance of \sysname on two public benchmarks and a newly built dataset.
-Our own dataset is collected in three different campus buildings, totaling 33.7 km over about 15 hours.
-The experimental results demonstrate that \sysname not only outperforms all baseline models in the existing benchmark dataset, it also achieves better results under more challenging, practical conditions.
-Specifically, compared with the best baseline, \sysname improves the tracking accuracy by 48.21\% on unseen data and achieves an average drift rate of 0.62\%, indicating its superior robustness over long distances.
+Our dataset is collected in three different campus buildings, totaling 33.7 km over 15 hours.
+The experimental results demonstrate that \sysname not only outperforms all baseline models in the existing benchmark dataset, but it also achieves better results under more challenging conditions.
+Specifically, compared to the best baseline, \sysname improves the tracking accuracy by 48.21\% on unseen data and achieves an average drift rate of 0.62\%, indicating its superior robustness over long distances.
 Additionally, \sysname achieves the thus far best performance on two benchmark datasets, RIDI~\cite{yan2018ridi} and RONIN~\cite{yan2019ronin}.
-Further, when compared to commercial visual-inertial algorithm~\cite{nguyen2017assessing}, \sysname exceeds in plain environments while achieving comparable performance in visual-favored environments. \fig\ref{fig:intro_neurit} illustrates the superior tracking accuracy achieved by \sysname, while previous neural inertial tracking algorithm (IONet~\cite{chen2018ionet}) and traditional control algorithm (EKF~\cite{ribeiro2004kalman}) fail to provide robust tracking outcomes.
-This enhances the potential of inertial tracking as a viable solution for various indoor tracking applications and invites new perspectives on the longstanding challenge of indoor positioning.
+To evaluate its real-world applicability, we test \sysname in two large urban complexes, a shopping mall and a concert hall, where it maintains strong robustness in complex environments.
+Further, when compared to a commercial visual-inertial system~\cite{nguyen2017assessing}, \sysname exceeds in plain environments while achieving comparable performance in visual-favored environments. \fig\ref{fig:intro_neurit} illustrates the superior tracking accuracy achieved by \sysname, while prior neural inertial tracking approach (IONet~\cite{chen2018ionet}) and traditional control method (EKF~\cite{ribeiro2004kalman}) fail to provide robust tracking outcomes.
+This enhances the potential of inertial tracking as a viable solution for various indoor tracking applications, inviting new perspectives on the longstanding challenge of indoor positioning.